Second Order Ensemble Langevin Method for Sampling and Inverse Problems: Ensemble Kalman Approximation

 \subsection{Affine Invariance}

-In this subsection, we show the affine invariance property \cite{goodman2010ensemble,garbuno2020affine,leimkuhler2018ensemble} for the Fokker-Planck equations in the mean-field regime \eqref{fp} and for the ensemble approximation \eqref{cofp}; the particle equation in the mean-field regime \eqref{eqmom}, for the ensemble approximation \eqref{ensol}, and its correction \eqref{encSOL}; and the gradient-free approximation \eqref{encgf}.
-For simplicity of presentation, we only state the results in the case of ensemble approximation, and the mean field case is a straightforward analogy upon dropping all of the particle superscripts.
+In this subsection, we show the affine invariance property \cite{goodman2010ensemble,garbuno2020affine,leimkuhler2018ensemble} for the Fokker-Planck equations in the mean-field regime \eqref{fp}, for the particle equation in the mean-field regime \eqref{eqmom}, for the ensemble approximation \eqref{ensol}, and the gradient-free approximation \eqref{encgf}.
+For simplicity of presentation, we only state the results in the case of ensemble approximation, and the mean-field case is a straightforward analogy upon dropping all of the particle superscripts.